NrsSystems/docs/general-ops/contacts-management.md

 *Jump to how to [add](contacts-management.md#add-a-contact), [edit](contacts-management.md#edit-a-contact), or [delete](contacts-management.md#delete-a-contact) contacts.*

-The contacts management table shows the contacts by name, along with their email address and phone number.
+The Contacts table shows the contacts by name, along with their email address and phone number.

 ## Add a contact
 To add a contact, select **Create Contact** at the top right of the pane.
 This will open a separate pane allowing you to provide the name, email address, and phone number for the contact.
 (Note: the Tags field functionality is not currently implemented, and will be added in a future update.)
 Select **Submit** to save the new contact.
 Select the **Contacts** link in the upper right of the page (or in the navigation pane) to go back to the Contacts management pane without saving the contact.

 ## Edit a contact
-To edit a contact, select the **Edit** icon in the contacts table.
+To edit a contact, select the **Edit** icon in the Contacts table.
 This will open a separate pane allowing you to change the contact information.
 Once changes are made, select **Submit** to accept the changes.
 Select the **Contacts** link in the upper right of the page (or in the navigation pane) to go back to the Contacts management pane without saving the contact.

 ## Delete a contact
-To delete a contact, select the **Delete** icon in the contacts table.
+To delete a contact, select the **Delete** icon in the Contacts table.
 This will open a separate pane asking you to confirm contact deletion.
 Select **Delete** to delete the contact.
 Select **Cancel** to go back to the Contacts management pane without deleting the sound.

 ___
 *Return to the [XSPONSE Service Guide index](index.md)*